Lisp-Stat/documentation/content/en/about/_index.md

 {{% blocks/section type="section" color="primary" %}}

 Lisp-Stat is conceptually similar to R and will be familiar to most people from that ecosystem.
-It is suitable for both exploratory analytics as well as front-line production deployments.
+It is suitable for both exploratory data analysis as well as front-line production deployments.
 Common Lisp is currently used at Google in several high-availability, high-volume transactional systems.